Last Updated on June 7, 2022

 For example, I journal daily because I know it makes me feel good.
 There are still times when I don’t want to do it, but I always feel better after writing.
 This makes it easier to be disciplined with my daily writing habit.

-You don’t have to deprive yourself of the things that you enjoy, and practicing discipline will make it easier to enjoy the not-so-beneficial things you want to do without feeling guilty about them.
+You don’t have to deprive yourself of the things that you enjoy.
+Practicing discipline will make it easier to enjoy the things you want to do without feeling guilty about them.

 7 Ways To Improve Your Self-Discipline

 If you’ve been telling yourself you need to get better at self-discipline, here are 7 ways to work on it every single day (especially when you feel lazy or unmotivated):

 Little rituals and certain environments can help with self-discipline.
 I recently started dedicating time to writing blog posts on a daily basis.
 When it’s time to get started (usually around 9 or 10), I turn on my essential oil diffuser, make a cup of tea, and put on the cardigan that hangs on the back of my chair.
 This little ritual makes me feel like a real writer (lol) and it signals to my brain that it’s time to start writing.